razmishra/DSA-Java/Assignments/LinkedList/Singly_Linked_List_Questions.md

 # Singly Linked List Practice Questions

 This document contains **7 important singly linked list questions** — ranging from easy to intermediate.
-Each question includes a **detailed explanation** of what is being asked and what you are expected to do.

 ---